MartinBraas/emailclient/README.md

 The Skrumpen Email Client is an email client for recieving, viewing and sending mails.
 The application supports email-accounts from a variety of popular providers and works on most systems.
 The features supported by the application are the basic rudimentary email-functions such as reply/forward etc.

 # Getting Started
+Included in this repository is a executable file 'Skrumpem Email Client.exe' which is a launchable program for Windows 10 - meaning no further installation is required.
+Simply download this repository and launch the program.

+Launching the program may prompt Windows to prohibit launching at first.
+If this happens, a window with the text 'Windows protected your PC' will pop up.
+Click 'More info' and 'Run anyway' to launch the program.
+Should this continue to happen, a guide for turning off Windows SmartScreen can be found [here](https://www.ghacks.net/2012/11/03/turn-off-windows-protected-your-pc-windows-smartscreen/).

+Should you want to run the program on other operating systems, we recommend not using this executable but instead follow the instructions for installing the necessary packages and launching the program using Python 3.9

 ## Prerequisites
 These are the packages needed to run the application: